GoogleCloudPlatform/solutions-modern-cicd-anthos/docs/index.md

     skaffold dev --port-forward
     ```

 1. Change code and look at the logs in your console to ensure the expected results.
-If you are running skaffold on your local machine, point your browser to `http://localhost:8080`, if in Cloud Shell hit the "Web Preview" button.

 1. Commit code, push to branch and create a merge request.